peteroupc/CBOR/docs/PeterO.DataUtilities.md

  * System.IO.IOException:
 An I/O error occurred.

  * System.ArgumentException:
 Either "offset" or "length" is less than 0 or greater than "str"'s length, or "str"'s length minus "offset" is less than "length".

- * System.ArgumentNullException:
-The parameter  <i>str</i>
- is null.

- * System.ArgumentException:
-Either "offset" or "length" is less than 0 or greater than "str"'s length, or "str"'s length minus "offset" is less than "length".